Developed in collaboration with

 Communicate the change team's work to your patients as well.
 You may want to draft a letter announcing this exciting transition, incorporate information about the change into a personalized pre-visit phone call, or simply let patients know of the changes during the rooming process—so patients know what to expect.
 Pamphlets in the waiting and exam rooms could also be used to remind patients of the changes before their visit begins.

 When communicating to patients, share some of these important details:

-Patients can expect that the entire team will take ownership for them.
+Patients can expect that the entire team will take ownership of their care.
 The practice will refer to them as “our patient.”

 Patients will be asked to come into the office before their appointment to have their pre-visit labs drawn.
-Explain to patients that this will allow their physician the opportunity to discuss results and any changes to care during their visit.
+Explain to patients that this pre-visit will allow their physician to discuss results and any changes to care during their visit.

 Their physician will be more connected with them during their visits.
 The physician will no longer sit at the computer during the visit; they will sit next to the patient and have a discussion about their needs and care plan.

 Patients can expect to be joined by another team member during visits.
 Let patients know that having another pair of ears in the room will ensure that all their concerns are noted, and as a result, their care will be more thorough.